Still's Disease (cont.)

 - What are risk factors for Still's disease?

 - How does Still's disease relate to juvenile idiopathic arthritis?

-- What are symptoms and signs of Still's disease?
+- What are Still's disease symptoms and signs?

 - What is the frequency of Still's disease and its features?